Do you have a road bike for 2023? If you don’t then relax. In this guide, I will help you to choose the best entry-level road bikes.

 Rondo RUUT AL2 is our top pick due to its fantastic design and bargain components for adventurers and tourers who want top value at an affordable price.

-This bike brakes with TRP Spyre-C mechanical disc brakes which is a good refreshment if you used to brake with rim brakes.
+This bike brakes with TRP Spyre-C mechanical disc brakes which is a good refreshment if you are used to braking with rim brakes.
 They’re more powerful and more precise.

 Related: Fix your ride – Silca T-Ratchet & Ti-Torque Kit Review!